-- (a) the municipality commits itself to a policy of fair dealing and integrity in the conducting of its business.
+- the municipality commits itself to a policy of fair dealing and integrity in the conducting of its business.
 Officials and other role players involved in supply chain management (SCM) are in a position of trust, implying a duty to act in the public interest.
 Officials and other role players should not perform their duties to unlawfully gain any form of compensation, payment or gratuities from any person, or provider/contractor for themselves, their family or their friends. - (b) Officials and other role players involved in SCM should ensure that they perform their duties efficiently, effectively and with integrity, in accordance with the relevant legislation, policies and guidelines.
 They should ensure that public resources are administered responsibly. - (c) Officials and other role players involved in SCM should be fair and impartial in the performance of their functions.
 They should at no time afford any undue preferential treatment to any group or individual or unfairly discriminate against any group or individual.
-They should not abuse the power and authority vested in them. - 4.8 Measures to promote Local Suppliers and SMME's - As far as possible, must quotations, within value less than R 30 000.00, be awarded to local SMME's or suppliers for the following services: - (a) Catering Services; - (b) Furniture and décor; - (c) Travel coordination and commuting services; - (d) Stationery stock and printing; - (e) advertisement, media and communication.
+They should not abuse the power and authority vested in them.

+48 Measures to promote Local Suppliers and SMME's

+- (1) As far as possible, must quotations, within value less than R 30 000.00, be awarded to local SMME's in line with the Preferential Procurement policy of the municipality or suppliers for the following services: - (a) Catering Services; - (b) Furniture and décor; - (c) Travel coordination and commuting services; - (d) Stationery stock and printing; - (e) advertisement, media and communication.